VoronDesign/VoronUsers/printer_mods/TaffoFox/Ender-3-Pro-to-Switchwire/readme.md

 - XZ Blocks have been updated so they can use the original screws.
 - Y tensioner slider has been updated to be more robust.
 The original one broke very easily if slightly over-tensioned.

+Upcoming:
+- Y motor mounts will have holes so screws can be accessed without taking the assembly apart.

 ![Home](Images/Front_UPDATED.jpg)
 ![Home](Images/Side_UPDATED.jpg)